 Sen. Bob Menendez's corruption trial continues with more FBI testimony about search of home

-A day after jurors held the one-kilogram gold bars seized from Sen. Bob Menendez's home in their own hands, they'll hear more from the FBI agent who led the search of the New Jersey Democrat's home in June 2022.
+A day after jurors held the one-kilogram gold bars seized from Sen. Bob Menendez's home in their own hands, they heard more from the FBI agent who led the search of the New Jersey Democrat's home in June 2022.

 Kougemitros told prosecutors Thursday that his team mostly eschewed the "flashy" FBI trappings when they arrived at the split-level Englewood Cliffs home Menendez shares with his wife, Nadine, to execute a search warrant.